What is MMS?

 It was even used successfully in the USA to disinfect buildings in the event of an anthrax attack (anthrax spores), as well as against MRSA.

 Of course, it can also be used for optimal disinfection in the household.
 Some people use cleaners that contain chlorine.
-You should not forget that everything that gets on the skin also penetrates the organism.
-Chlorine is harmful to the body.
-That’s why I prefer to use “MMS” in the form of chlorine dioxide in aqueous solution or as CDH3000 .
+You should not forget that everything that gets on the skin also gets into the organism.
+Chlorine is harmful for the body.
+Therefore, I prefer to use “MMS” in the form of chlorine dioxide in aqueous solution or as a CDH3000 ready-to-use solution

 Since a side effect is an effect that occurs in addition to the intended main effect of a drug, one cannot actually speak of a side effect with chlorine dioxide (MMS / CDH), which is neither a drug nor a drug.
 The term overdose must be differentiated from the term side effects.
 This one would fit better here.